assessment72/SwiftFuelFYP/DIARY.md

 + Successfully tested that everything in the app is updated in realtime/live, did this testing using three virtual emulator devices simultaneiously.
 + Successfully tested that my app looks the same on a different screen size and resolution than the one I am currently developing it on, did this using a different model of the virtual emulator.

+10/03/2025:

++ Implemented a feature for the delivery dashboard screen where the drivers are now shown their assigned orders after accepting one, now they can also mark the orders as delivered when assigned one.
++ Developed a new screen called past orders screen which displays the customers with their complete past fuel order history.
++ Developed and implemented the order tracking screen for customers where they can get realtime order updates on the drivers location etc using google maps integration.
+(THERE IS SOME WORK LEFT REGARDING THIS AS OF THIS DIARY ENTRY)